hallie-marshall/ecommerce-kmeans-clustering/README.md

 ## Executive Summary

-This project provides a comprehensive analylsis of the customer base using K-Means clustering, uncovering distinct patterns in purchasing behaviors and engagement levels.
+This project provides a comprehensive analysis of the customer base using K-Means clustering, uncovering distinct patterns in purchasing behaviors and engagement levels.
 By analyzing transaction data, the project reveals valuable insights into customer behavior, loyalty potential, and areas for strategic growth.

 The clustering analysis highlights opportunities to tailor marketing efforts, improve customer retention, and maximize revenue.
 Key findings indicate a wide range of customer engagement behaviors - from frequent, high-value orders to infrequent purchases at lower spend rates - each representing unique opportunities for targeted strategies.